Interactive television (narrative technique)

-Interactive television or interactive TV, sometimes also called pseudo-interactive television to distinguish it from technologically enabled interactive television, is a term used to refer to television programs in which it is pretended that the characters and the viewing audience can interact, while in actuality they cannot.
+Interactive television or interactive TV, sometimes also called pseudo-interactive television to distinguish it from technologically enabled interactive television, is a narrative technique used in television programs to give the viewing audience the impression that they can interact with the on-screen characters, while in actuality they cannot.
 This narrative technique is often used in children's television.
 It is a simulated form of audience participation.
 When employed, characters will often break the fourth wall and ask the viewers to give them advice or the solution to a problem.
 Characters typically provide a short period of time for the viewers to react, and then proceed as though the viewers have given them the correct answer.

 Examples and history

 Winky Dink and You

 Airing 1953 to 1957, the Winky Dink and You program was perhaps the first interactive TV show.
 The central gimmick of the show, praised by Microsoft mogul Bill Gates as "the first interactive TV show", was the use of a "magic drawing screen"—a piece of vinyl plastic that stuck to the television screen via static electricity.
 A kit containing the screen and various Winky Dink crayons could be purchased for 50 cents.
 At a climactic scene in every Winky Dink short film, Winky would arrive on a scene that contained a connect-the-dots picture that could be navigated only with the help of viewers.
 Winky Dink then would prompt the children at home to complete the picture, and the finished result would help him continue the story.
 Examples included drawing a bridge to cross a river, using an axe to chop down a tree, or creating a cage to trap a dangerous lion.
 Another use of the interactive screen was to decode messages.
 An image would be displayed, showing only the vertical lines of the letters of the secret message.
 Viewers would then quickly trace onto their magic screen, and a second image would display the horizontal lines, completing the text.
 A final use of the screen was to create the outline of a character with whom Jack Barry would have a conversation.
 It would seem meaningless to viewers without the screen, further encouraging its purchase.